Product Certification and Standards Descriptions

 EMS compliance demonstrates that NI has the processes in place to support the NI environmental policy.
 The scope of EMS certification is manufacturing

-operations at the company’s Debrecen, Hungary, facilities and is certified by DEKRA.
+operations at the company’s Debrecen, Hungary facilities certified by DEKRA and Penang, Malaysia facility certified by Lloyd’s.

 ISO/IEC 17025 – Laboratory Accreditation